 Negev district in IsraŽl.

+The population of Israël is increasing rapidly because of a high birth-rate.
+The everage Israeli woman gives birth to 3(.09) children.
+There were 196.000 babies born in 5779.
 Cities as Tel-Aviv and Jerusalem and their surroundings are getting overcrowded.
-Traffic jams are also in IsraŽl a big problem.
-There is environmental pollution, too much poverty - the gap between the poor and the rich is rising - and unemployment.
+Traffic jams are a big problem in Israel.
+There is environmental pollution, too much poverty - the gap between the poor and the rich is rising.

-New sustainable and 'green' villages and cities must be developed in an ecological way in still uncultivated areas above all in the Negev district.
+The solution is new sustainable and 'green' villages or towns should be build in an ecological way in still uncultivated areas.
+Above all in the Negev.

-De Israeli government understands only a sustainable economy gives Israel a promising future.
-Therefore in scientific research there is much attention for a.o. the use of wind- and solar-energy, recycling of waste water and the development of electric cars.
+De Israeli government understands only a sustainable and high-tech economy gives Israel a promising future.
+Therefore in scientific research there is much attention for a.o. the use of wind- and solar-energy, recycling of waste water and electric cars.

-The time is ripe for ecological villages (yeshuvim) in the Negev where these new sustainable firms mentioned above could establish themselves.
-This would give an enormous boost to 'the economy of enough'.
+The time is ripe for ecological villages (yishuvim) or towns in the Negev in which new ‘green’firms could establish themselves.
+This would give an enormous boost to so called new ‘economy of enough' in the world.

 The economy 'of enough'.